litlfred/ITI.VHL/input/pagecontent/volume-1.md

 #### XX.1.2.6 Provide VHL

-This transacation is initiated by a VHL Holder to transmit a VHL to the VHL Receiver.
+This transacation is initiated by a VHL Holder to transmit a VHL to the {{ linkvhlr }}.
 Depending on the use case and context, the payload comprising the VHL may be rendered/serialized and transmitted through various mechanisms, for example as a QR-code, Verifiable Credentials, bluetooth or near-field communication protocols.
 These mechanisms are described in [Volume 3](volume-3.html)

 For more details see the detailed [transaction description](ITI-YY4.html)